 The advantage of neglecting the logarithm is that it speeds up the calculation of the chirps: we don't have to compute a logarithm at each time step.
 However, this may be at expense of accurately tracking the signal phase of a strongly relativistic source.
 After all much research has gone into computing the gravitational wave phase from these sources and we shouldn't willy-nilly discard these phase corrections.
 Is it difficult to modify our code to include this term?
 Not at all.
 In fact, the inclusion of the logarithmic correction to the gravitational wave phase would not affect phase_frequency(), at all.
-The fact this logarithmic propagation effect only enters the chirp_filters() routine and not the phase_frequency() routine may seem like a computational quirk, but this actually has a physical origin: The routine phase_frequency() computes the local orbital phase of the binary; whereas, the physical origin of the logarithmic term is a propagation effect and has nothing to do with the orbital phase,
+The fact that this logarithmic propagation effect only enters the chirp_filters() routine and not the phase_frequency() computes the local orbital phase of the binary; whereas, the physical origin of the logarithmic term is a propagation effect and has nothing to do with the orbital phase,